Junkbite/sync_categories/README.md

 This means that for any torrent that has a tracker matching `hd-torrents` or `hdts-announce`, it will be given a category of `hdtorrents`
 You dont need to enter the entire tracker url (to avoid entering passkeys) only a partial match.
-Note, you don't need to create all the categories used in the settings, but if a torrent is set to a category (for example `hdtorrents`), that category needs to alread yexist in qbittorrent.
+Note, you don't need to create all the categories used in the settings, but if a torrent is set to a category (for example `hdtorrents`), that category needs to already exist in qbittorrent.
 This script doesnt create categories, it only sets ones that already exist.

 ## run